UoA-CARES/cares_description/README.md

 ## Usage
 Add to the common xarco for general use xarco types, push a general use mesh, or xarco for a given compoenent and update the README.
-**DO NOT** add source code to this package as it is reserved for ROS message types only!!
+**DO NOT** add source code to this package as it is reserved for ROS description types only!!

 ## Features